publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch52/m__us_usc_t33_s3909.md

     (e) __Applicability of other laws__

         Section 513 of the Federal Water Pollution Control Act ([33 U.S.C.
-1372][/us/usc/t33/s1372]) applies to the construction of a project carried out, in whole or in part, with assistance made available through a Federal credit instrument under this chapter in the same manner that section applies to a treatment works for which a grant is made available under that Act.
+1372][/us/usc/t33/s1372]) applies to the construction of a project carried out, in whole or in part, with assistance made available through a Federal credit instrument under this chapter in the same manner that section applies to a treatment works for which a grant is made available under that Act \[[33 U.S.C.
+1251][/us/usc/t33/s1251] et seq.\].

 ([Pub.
 L. 113–121, title V, § 5030][/us/pl/113/121/s5030], June 10, 2014, [128 Stat.
 1341][/us/stat/128/1341].)